-Subject lines are the gateway to your cold email’s success.
+Cold Email subject lines are the gateway to successful B2B sales prospecting (the actual emails matter too).
 You could have the best email list, a personalized ‘hook’, low-commitment call to action, and a value prop that induces fear or solves the prospect’s problems but if your subject line sucks, your email doesn’t even have a chance at getting acted on.

 If you haven’t spent a lot of time analyzing your subject lines, don’t worry, you are not alone.
 Most folks send email thinking about how to position themselves or their company as a superior option to the prospect.
 We call this the ‘why me’ method and it’s the completely wrong approach.
 ‘Why me’ subject lines highlight what’s important to the sender and read like this: ‘sales acceleration software’ or ‘website design services’ or ‘partnering with xyz company’.

 The Facebook Engagement team released a report about the highest performing subject lines.
 Notice anything that stands out in this image?
 ‘Value Added’ statements that help the prospect picture the outcome of what your proposition could mean to them performed significantly better than the rest of the pack.